China-Europe air cargo rates expected to rise despite unexpected dip

 The first airfreight rate forward curve from derivatives broker Freight Investor Services (FIS) shows that for August the sector is making paper deals with an average value of $2.85 per kg on China-Europe services, up from the $2.75 per kg average for July.

-This average for September stands at $3.05 per kg and $3.70 per kg for the fourth quarter.
+The average for September stands at $3.05 per kg and $3.70 per kg for the fourth quarter overall.

 This compares with an average rate of $2.89 per kg on Hong Kong-Europe services during last year’s fourth quarter, according to Tac Index figures.